powershellfish/powershellfish.github.io/README.md

 ### OpenSearch Project and Data Prepper

 My most recent project that I have been working on is documentation for the [OpenSearch project](https://opensearch.org/), specifically for [Data Prepper](https://opensearch.org/docs/latest/data-prepper/index/) and the plugins you can use with it.
 I have had so much fun using this distributed search and analytics engine and working with the community to learn more about its many use cases.
-Data Prepper has been a particularly fascinating tool to play with while I work on completing my data analyst certificate program.
+Data Prepper has been a particularly fascinating tool to play with while I worked on completing my data analyst certificate program.
 >You can view the work I've done on OpenSearch [here](https://github.com/carolxob).
-Please note that I'm working on creating a summary page to make it easier to view that work.
+(I'm working on a summary page to make it easier to view that work.)

 ### Personal Projects

 You can see all of my **live projects** [here](https://powershellfish.github.io/Actual-Projects/).
 But for right now, I'm also listing them here.
-Because reasons.

 - ✍[NaNoWriMo Bot](https://github.com/powershellfish/Actual-Projects/blob/main/NaNoWriMo.py)
 - 🍕[Restaurant Chooser](https://github.com/powershellfish/Actual-Projects/blob/main/random_restaurant.py)